IFinners/todoian-archived/docs/tasks.rst

    add ["New Task Description"] {Date} {Repeat}

+Notes:

-Note the Task description must be surrounded by double-quotes, the date must be written as YYYY-MM-DD and the repeat must be one of the options discussed in the 'Adding a Repeat to a Task' section of this document.
+- The Task description must be surrounded by double-quotes.
+- The date must be written in one of the formats mentioned in the :ref:`change-date` section.
+- The repeat must be one of the options discussed in the :ref:`add-repeat` section.

 Completing